 Steelhead Fishing Western NY: 11 Best Streams

-Steelhead fishing Western NY area is good in late fall, winter, and May, especially if you know where to go and what to use.
+There are plenty of of opportunities for steelhead fishing Western NY in late fall, winter, though to early May, especially if you know where to go and what to use.

-But don’t just focus on those two rivers because, at times those rivers might be dirty or just not fishing well, which is when other streams could be great.
+But when I fish Western New York steelhead, I don’t just focus on those two rivers because I know that at times, those rivers might be dirty or just not fishing well, which is when other lessor known streams could be fishing well.

 Lower Niagara River

-The Lower Niagara River presents anglers with plenty of exciting fishing opportunities and is likely the best Steelhead fishing Western NY area has to offer.
+The 14 miles of the Lower Niagara River below the falls presents anglers with plenty of exciting fishing opportunities and is likely the best Western New York steelhead fishing the area has to offer.
+It might even be one of the best steelhead fisheries in the world.

-The river’s waters flow ferociously between Niagara Falls and Lewiston, then settle into a calmer pace between Lewiston and Lake Ontario.
+The river’s waters flow quickly between Niagara Falls and Lewiston, then settle into a calmer pace between Lewiston and Lake Ontario.
+If you are not familiar with the Niagara River, it starts at Lake Erie and ends in Lake Ontario and is separated by massive waterfalls that fish can not pass.

-The Lower Niagara River is known for its fantastic steelhead runs, especially in the fall and spring.
-However, you can also find some fish in winter if you are willing to tolerate the chilly weather and know where to look.
+The Lower Niagara River is known for its fantastic steelhead runs, especially in the fall, winter, and spring.
+However, you can also find some fish in summer if the conditions are right.

-The river has several access points, such as Sand Docks in Lewiston, Whirlpool, and Devils Hole State.
+The river has several access points for anglers and boaters, such as Sand Docks in Lewiston, Whirlpool State Park, and Devils Hole State Park.

 I discuss fishing the upper Niagara River in my article Steelhead Fishing Buffalo Area.